-An SDxCentral Research Brief, Secure SD-WAN: Seeking the Holy Grail, emphasizes that “in survey after survey (including those at SDxCentral), security usually ranks in the top three for key SD-WAN capabilities.”
+An SDxCentral Research Brief, Secure SD-WAN: Seeking the Holy Grail, emphasizes that “in survey after survey (including those at SDxCentral), enterprises and service providers alike rank security capabilities among the top 3 for SD-WAN requirements.”
 The main goal of SD-WAN technology is to deliver a business-class, secure and simple cloud-enabled WAN connection with as much open and software-based technology as possible.
 This can be used to deliver basic WAN connectivity, or it can be used for premium business services such as VPN, WAN optimization, and applications delivery control (ADC).

 Many new startups are going after the potential in the software-defined WAN market, and established enterprises are pursuing the market as well.
 According to the IDC, the SD-WAN market “will grow at a 40.4% compound annual growth rate from 2017 to 2022 to reach $4.5 billion.”

 Gartner identifies the key players in SD-WAN technology in its 2018 Magic Quadrant for WAN Edge Infrastructure Report.
 It named three leaders: Silver Peak, Cisco, and VMware The firm also acknowledged that Riverbed, Citrix, Fortinet, Aryaka, and Huawei are strong contenders in the market as well.